 Since the University cannot predict an employee’s personal tax situation, adoption expense reimbursements are treated as taxable income, and applicable FICA taxes are withheld from each reimbursement amount.
 The gross amount of the reimbursement in a given calendar year is reported on employee’s W-2 form.

 Within the first 12 months of the adoption (or placement for adoption) of your new child, if you meet the eligibility guidelines described in the policy, you may request time off under the Family Medical Leave Act.
-University policy requires that staff use any paid vacation time available during this leave; any additional time off would be unpaid.
+University policy requires that employees use any paid vacation time available during this leave; any additional time off would be unpaid.
 Additionally, you may be eligible for Paid Family Leave.

 At the time of placement, remember to add your adopted child as a dependent for medical coverage and other benefits, if needed.
 This must occur within 31 days of placement, per the Family Status Change guidelines.
 You will need to provide a copy of the adoption agreement.